-(f) The Real Estate Registry Board for the professional activities of real estate agents;

-(g)The National Betting Authority

-- (h) the National Authority of Gambling and Casino Supervision; - (i) The Tax Commissioner regarding persons trading in goods, provided that the payment is paid or collected in cash and it concerns an amount that is equal to or greater than ten thousand Euro (€10.000), regardless of whether the transaction is carried out in a single operation or in several operations which appear to be linked.
+- (f) The Real Estate Registry Board for the professional activities of real estate agents; - (g)The National Betting Authority - (h) The National Authority of Gambling and Casino Supervision for Casino gambling and Casino financial activities and transactions which are related to Casino gambling within the Republic of Cyprus; - (i)The Tax Commissioner regarding - i. persons trading in goods, provided that the payment is paid or collected in cash and it concerns an amount that is equal to or greater than ten thousand Euro (€10.000),

-(2) [Deleted]

-- (3) The Council of Ministers may appoint any other Supervisory Authority, if it considers it necessary. - (4) A Supervisory Authority, for the purpose of preventing money laundering and terrorist financing and for the purposes of this law, issues directives to persons falling under its supervision, which are binding and obligatory as to their application for the persons they are addressed to:
+- regardless of whether the transaction is carried out in a single operation or in several operations which appear to be linked, and - ii.
+Persons trading or acting as intermediaries in the trade of works of art, even if those acts are carried out by art galleries and auction houses, provided that the value of the transaction or a series of related transactions amounts to ten thousand (EUR 10.000) euro or more; and - (j)the Customs and Excise Department in relation to persons who store, engage in or act as intermediaries in the trade of works of art, when this is carried out in free ports, where the value of the transaction or a series of linked transactions amounts to ten thousand (EUR 10 000) Euro or more. - (2) [Deleted] - (3) The Council of Ministers may appoint any other Supervisory Authority, if it considers it necessary. - (4) A Supervisory Authority, for the purpose of preventing money laundering and terrorist financing and for the purposes of this law, issues directives to persons falling under its supervision, which are binding and obligatory as to their application for the persons they are addressed to: